snotskie/ttrpg/md/index.md

 As you read the starting Lifestyle and Ethic options, begin to describe the life your character had **growing up** and their **current outlook** on the world.

 Then, pick one **Lifestyle** and one **Ethic** to begin the game with.
-These can be changed later in the **Session Shop**.

-Once you've chosen your starter Lifestyle and Ethic, **two of your Stats** will begin the game an additional **die size larger**, according to your starting Lifestyle and Ethic.
-Consult the Lifestyle/Ethic Starting Stats table below to know which Stats to increase.
+Once you've chosen your starter Lifestyle and Ethic, **two of your Stats** will begin the game an additional **die size larger**, according to your starting Lifestyle and Ethic and the Lifestyle/Ethic Starting Stats table below.

 <div>
   <h4>